Sharpe's Fury: Plot summary

 In the spring of 1811, the Peninsular War appears to have been won by the French.
 Cádiz is the only major Spanish town still holding out.
 From their overwintering strongholds in Portugal, the British sally forth to the River Guadiana with a small force seeking to destroy a key bridge across the river.
 The mission is commanded by the young Brigadier General Moon, a man with no love for Sharpe.
 Sharpe and the men with him encounter French Colonel Henri Vandal, commander of the 8th Regiment of the Line.
 Sharpe succeeds in blowing up the bridge.
-Sharpe, Harper, Moon (with a broken leg) and some men of the 95th are stranded on a pontoon which sails down stream.
-Once they have landed further down stream they meet up with some Connaught Rangers who help Sharpe keep the French at bay for the time being.
-After resting for a while Sharpe and the others try and find a way to get to the Anglo-Portuguese armies again.
-After walking for a while they find a house and take shelter.
-Sharpe is able to find a boat that could lead the small company to the British in Lisbon.
+Sharpe, Harper, Moon (with a broken leg) and some men of the 95th escape on a pontoon (part of the bridge) which takes them down stream.
+After the pontoon runs aground, they meet up with some Connaught Rangers, who help Sharpe keep the French at bay.
+After resting for a while, Sharpe tries to find a way to get back to the Anglo-Portuguese army.
+After walking for a while, they find a house and take shelter.
+Sharpe is able to find a boat.
 The marquesa who resides in the house is an afrancesada—a supporter of the French.
 Sharpe, realising she has probably alerted the enemy, gets the company to the boat and is able to set off but is pursued by the French.
 In a brief skirmish, a stray musket ball bits Sharpe in the head, seriously injuring him.
 His men manage to get him to Cádiz, which is besieged by a French army led by Marshal Victor.